 For the professional student, you need an HND or a degree in accounting and related courses such as the final exams of Institute of Chartered of Taxation in Nigeria, Institute of Chartered Stockbrokers, Chartered Institute of Chartered Secretaries and Administrators, ANAN, Executive Management Accountancy etc. This is the ICAN that people who just left NYSC always talk about.
 They just call it ICAN which unconsciously leaves the back door of misconception open.

 For full member of ICAN membership is the topmost in the rung of ICAN ladder.
 To achieve this status, you need three years’ experience as an accounting professional, if you already have an accounting degree or HND.
-If you have a diploma in related field or already a member of Association of Accounting Technician (AAT) then you need four years in the field.
+If you have a diploma in a related field or already a member of Association of Accounting Technician (AAT) then you need four years in the field.

 3. ICAN Membership: How can I get registered?